turingschool-projects/kwk-level3-swift/sessions/data_types_lab.markdown

 1. Write code to find the average of these four numbers.
 2. Find the average yourself using paper or a calculator.
 Is your answer different than you found in A?
 Why?
 3. Say you have the operation `a + b * c / d`.
 What result do you get out from Ruby?
 What other outputs can you get out by adding one or more pairs of parentheses to the equation?

 ### Happy Birthday

-In our family we like to say "Happy" once for every year of your age when we say "Happy birthday!".
-So when you turn four we'd say "Happy happy happy happy birthday!"
-Note the capitalization.

-Say you have an `age` variable that holds the person's age.
-Write code to output the appropriate greeting.
+Let's sing Happy Birthday to our favorite celebrity.
+Their name should be stored in a variable, just in case you want to sing to someone else.

 ### String Compression